Divers aim to reach capsized ship in search for survivors

 PORT FOURCHON, La.
-(AP) — Racing against time in the search for 12 people missing since their ship capsized in the Gulf of Mexico, Coast Guard divers hoped a break in stormy weather Thursday would give them an opportunity to reach the overturned platform vessel.
+(AP) — Racing against time in the search for 12 people missing since their ship capsized in the Gulf of Mexico, Coast Guard divers hoped a break in stormy weather Thursday would give them an opportunity to reach the hull.

+It’s possible that some of the missing are trapped inside, and the Coast Guard was trying to determine how rescuers can reach them without needing to be rescued themselves.

+“With something like this, that is a vessel that is capsized with the potential of people trapped inside, there are a lot of dynamic aspects we have to look at,” Coast Guard Petty Officer 2nd Class Jonathan Lally said shortly before dawn on Thursday.

 The Seacor Power flipped over in hurricane-force winds and high seas on Tuesday, miles south of the Louisiana coast.
 Six people were rescued alive and one person’s body was recovered from the water as searchers scanned an area larger than the state of Rhode Island.